Tendaik96/LearningNodejs/README.md

 Challenege 4 (my-first-async-io.js) - Write a program that uses a single asynchronous filesystem operation to
   read a file and print the number of newlines it contains to the console
   (stdout), similar to running

+Challenge 5 (filtered-ls.js) -  Create a program that prints a list of files in a given directory,
+  filtered by the extension of the files.
+You will be provided a directory
+  name as the first argument to your program (e.g. '/path/to/dir/') and a
+  file extension to filter by as the second argument.